Reviewing Urovant Sciences Ltd. (UROV)'s and Tocagen Inc. (NASDAQ:TOCA)'s results | New Business Observer

 |-35.2%

-For the past year Urovant Sciences Ltd. has 30.96% stronger performance while Tocagen Inc. has -35.2% weaker performance.
+For the past year Urovant Sciences Ltd. had bullish trend while Tocagen Inc. had bearish trend.

 Summary

-Tocagen Inc. beats Urovant Sciences Ltd. on 5 of the 8 factors.
+Tocagen Inc. beats on 5 of the 8 factors Urovant Sciences Ltd.

 Urovant Sciences Ltd., a clinical-stage biopharmaceutical company, focuses on developing and commercializing therapies for urologic conditions.
 It is developing vibegron, an oral, once-daily, small molecule beta-3 agonist that is in Phase III trials for the treatment of overactive bladder (OAB) and OAB in men with benign prostatic hyperplasia; and in Phase IIa clinical trials for irritable bowel syndrome-associated pain.
 The company was formerly known as Thalavant Sciences Ltd. and changed its name to Urovant Sciences Ltd. in January 2017.
 The company was founded in 2016 and is based in London, the United Kingdom.
 Urovant Sciences Ltd. is a subsidiary of Roivant Sciences Ltd.